salihozdemir13/Bash-Script/README.md

 * IPTracker
 * Version 1.1

-1- Search IPs on the local network.
+1- Searching IPs on the local network.
+2- Reporting network activity to server admin by mailing